 Regular and punctual attendance is required.
 Students should drop this course if they have commitments that overlap with the class period.
 Students should indicate in advance if they cannot be at a particular class on time or have to leave in the middle due to uncontrolled circumstances.
 Students are responsible for any course material and announcements that are missed.

 EVALUATION AND GRADING

-Students are evaluated on the basis of (1) a take-home essay exam; (2) a research paper; (3) Canvas posts; (4) poster and (5) participation, as elaborated below.
+Students are evaluated on the basis of (1) Carmen posts; (2) participation; (3) a take-home essay exam; (4) research proposal; (5) in-class presentation of independent research; (6) a research paper.